NOC-MSM/SEAsia/docs/source/LBay_livljobs4.rst

 Turned ln_tide_pot = .true.
-(I think that the tidal boundary files are way more likely to give trouble than tidal potential forcing) Submit::
+(I think that the tidal boundary files are way more likely to give trouble than tidal potential forcing)

+Added some more constituents to the TPXO forcing list.
+Regenerated with PyNEMO.
+Not sure about which constituents to include under key_tide in the OPA namelist_cfg Not sure because some of the constituent names differ.
+Is it looking for TPXO files of this name, or is it setting the internal harmonic frequencies.
+On reflection I guess the harmonic analyisis is entirely separate and will only pick out freq requested in the harm namelist.

+Submit::

   qsub runscript  # changed to a 4 minute walltime request 4834214.sdb

+**SAME ERROR / NON ERROR AS ABOVE.
+What next.
+How to get past this point....?**